-Please take some time to carefully review the contents of this booklet.
+Please take some time to carefully review the contents of this booklet when you arrive home after the spine surgery class.
 Should you have any further questions or concerns after reviewing the material please don't hesitate to call any of the numbers listed on Appendix I.

 Remember - Arizona Spine and Joint Hospital is a non-smoking campus.
 This includes electronic cigarettes.
 If you smoke, try to stop.
-If you cannot stop, cut down.
+If you can not stop, cut down.
 This will help with the healing process and speed your recovery.
 If you would like smoking cessation assistance or information, please ask your nurse or case manager.